Pranav970/portypro/README.md

 - This isn't a fully responvise page
 - still underprocessing
 - changes accepted
-- please read the following instructions properly to run the project locaaly 👍
+- please read the following instructions properly to run the project locally 👍